mjtat/Happy-Helper/README.md

-## Please view the Jupyter Notebooks to view my model selection code.
+## Please view the Jupyter Notebooks to view code associated with Happy Helper.

 **The Jupyter Notebooks contain the following.**